-That is usually remedied by the fact that I can stay with much loved friends who are always willing to have me.
-In the few cases a hotel is required, 11 Cadogan Gardens is the perfect option.
-It is in my favourite neighbourhood and old stomping ground, Chelsea, and the minute you open its solid wood door you feel you’re being welcomed into a London residence fit for a lord.
+That is usually remedied by the fact that I can stay with much loved friends who are always more than willing to have me, thank God.
+In the few cases a hotel is required though, 11 Cadogan Gardens is the perfect option.
+It is located in my favourite neighbourhood and old stomping ground, Chelsea, and the minute you open its solid wood door you feel you’re being welcomed into a London residence fit for a lord.

 I love the feeling of old school English glamour; dark luxurious materials, attention to detail, comfortable velvet armchairs you can snuggle up in and read your book next to a roaring fire in the drawing room, the dramatic library room, the stylish breakfast area with the massive vases overflowing with fresh flowers, heavy cream curtains, old creaking wooden floors, old paintings, an imposing wooden staircase and the old lift with the ornate metal door.
 The list is endless.